navya21-codes/Weather-App/README.md

 # ⛅ Weather App

- ***A modern weather forecasting web app built with HTML, CSS, and JavaScript using the OpenWeatherMap API***.
+ A modern weather forecasting web app built with HTML, CSS, and JavaScript using the OpenWeatherMap API.

 ## Overview